Would You Compete With Someone You Have Never Met?

 October 19, 2015

-It was a Wednesday in July at the Mirage Hotel Las Vegas when Ted Postolachi first met his dance partners for the Fred Astaire World Championships.
-Ted, a teacher for the Fred Astaire Dance Studio Bardonia, was set to dance with Anna Tabolina and Ashley Michelle Jones, both of the Fred Astaire Dance Studio in Boca Raton… in only a few hours.
+It was on a Wednesday in July at the Mirage Hotel Las Vegas that Ted Postolachi first met his dance partners for the 2015 Fred Astaire World Championships (FAWC).
+Ted, a Dance Instructor at the Fred Astaire Dance Studio in Bardonia NY, was set to dance with Anna Tabolina and Ashley Michelle Jones, both of the Fred Astaire Dance Studio in Boca Raton… in only a few hours.
 Because Ted was already scheduled to compete with students, he had a just over an hour to practice with each of his partners before the competition.

 The idea to compete with women he had never met, nor danced with, transpired a month before the competition.
 Ted had never been to Las Vegas and was planning on competing in the Pro-Am and Professional competitions until he learned that his original professional partner was no longer able to attend.
 Ted’s passion for dancing in the professional competition lead him to cultivate a plan so that he wouldn’t miss out on something he was so looking forward to doing.
 He came up with an idea: to find another partnerless professional that he could work with from a local studio.
 He approached his studio owner, Victor Russu, and asked for help.
 Victor made use of his contacts, calling all of his local FADS affiliates, but was still unable to find a local dancer to practice with Ted.